ownaginatious/fbchat-archive-parser/README.md

 There are a number of reasons you may want to parse your Facebook chat history:

-1. To make a simulation of your friends using [Markhov chains](https://en.wikipedia.org/wiki/Markov_chain).
+1. To make a simulation of your friends using [Markov chains](https://en.wikipedia.org/wiki/Markov_chain).
 2. You're deleting your Facebook account, but would like a record of your conversations.
 3. You need to analyze a copy of your conversations for legal reasons.